inasafe/inasafe-doc/docs/source/training/intermediate/osm/301-advanced-editing.rst

 Unselect Nodes
 ##############
-This tool allows you deselect nodes, which makes it useful for tagging the objects selected.
+This tool allows you to deselect nodes, which makes it useful for tagging the objects selected.
 This tool is necessary if you have mapped several polygon objects with similar attributes and would like to tag the objects without tagging the nodes.
 To do so, select all of the objects - polygons,